 To achieve the aim set above, there are objectives.
 Each unit has a set of objectives presented at the beginning of the unit.
 These objectives will give you what to concentrate and focus on while studying the unit and during your study to check your progress.

 The comprehensive objectives of the Course are given below.

-By the end of this course, you will be able to:
+At the end of the course, you should be able to:

-- \checkmark discuss the use of statistics in area of agriculture - ✓ discuss the different sampling methods and understand the purpose and importance of sampling - \checkmark mention type of frequency distribution. - ✓ organise data using frequency distribution. - \checkmark explain the normal, poisson and binomial distributions - compute the probabilities in poisson and binomial probability distributions - \checkmark state the null and alternative statistical hypothesis - \checkmark determine the level of confidence in a biological data - \checkmark explain the relationship between type I and II errors - \checkmark explain the purpose of goodness of fit test - \checkmark compute correlation and regression - \checkmark explain types of correlation and regression - \checkmark explain the principle of experimental design - ✓ define ANOVA and test statistical hypothesis using ANOVA - \checkmark compute the simple spearman correlation coefficient - \checkmark give the difference between non-parametric and parametric test.
+- \checkmark Discuss the use of statistics in area of agriculture - ✓ Discuss the different sampling methods and understand the purpose and importance of sampling - ✓ Mention type of frequency distribution. - ✓ Organise data using frequency distribution. - ✓ Explain the normal, poisson and binomial distributions

+- ✓ Compute the probabilities in poisson and binomial probability distributions - ✓ State the null and alternative statistical hypothesis - \checkmark Determine the level of confidence in a biological data - ✓ Explain the relationship between type I and II errors - ✓ Explain the purpose of goodness of fit test - ✓ Compute correlation and regression - ✓ Explain types of correlation and Regression - ✓ Explain the principle of experimental design - ✓ Define ANOVA and test statistical hypothesis using ANOVA - ✓ Compute the simple Spearman correlation coefficient - \checkmark Give the difference between non-parametric and parametric test